CIBC Interview Questions

 About CIBC

-• CIBC has three major businesses.
-These businesses are retail and business banking, wealth management, and wholesale banking.
+• CIBC has three principal businesses: retail and business banking, wealth management, and wholesale banking.

 • CIBC is considered to be one of Canada’s Five Big Banks.

-• In 1961, The Canadian Imperial Bank of Commerce was formed through the merger of the Canadian Bank of Commerce and the Imperial Bank of Canada.
+• In 1961, the Canadian Imperial Bank of Commerce was formed by merging the Canadian Bank of Commerce and the Imperial Bank of Canada.

-• CIBC supports many communities across the country including the Canadian Breast Cancer Foundation, CIBC Run for the Cure, the CIBC Children’s Foundation, CIBC YouthVision, and the United Way.
+• CIBC supports many communities nationwide, including the Canadian Breast Cancer Foundation, CIBC Run for the Cure, CIBC Children’s Foundation, CIBC YouthVision, and the United Way.

 3. Why do you want to work for CIBC?

-CIBC wants to hire someone who believes strongly in the company’s vision and wants to make a positive impact on the organization and its clients or customers.
+CIBC wants to hire someone who strongly believes in the company’s vision and wants to positively impact the organization and its clients or customers.

 Let us first review the vision statement, what not to say, and what to say.